DarshanN1/minecraftly/README.md

   We currently support the latest version of Minecraft.
 The version is always up to date.

+#Why Open Source?
+  I'm Viet, a simple guy with passion for cloud computing, the web, technologies, and Minecraft just like you.
+Ever since I first run a Minecraft server in 2012, I've always been looking for a way to scale Minecraft with high availability and fault tolerant.
+It took me years to think and build the first prototype.
+I can't do it alone and need your contribution to make it better.

 #Download
   You can download the already compiled version of Minecraftly at https://ci.m.ly